 For further information about our program, please contact the main office at 202-806-7615.

-The Professional Physical Therapy program at Howard University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
-The program accreditation is current through 2018.
+Effective November 12, 2014, the Doctor of Physical Therapy Program at Howard University has been placed on probation by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
+Probation is an accredited status; however, probation signals that the program’s accreditation is in jeopardy if the issues identified by CAPTE are not resolved in a timely manner.

 Graduates of the program are eligible to sit for the state licensure examination, and are entitled to full membership in the professional organization, the American Physical Therapy Association.
 Information regarding state licensure can be obtained from the individual licensing boards.